IBA Group’s CSR Project Offers Opportunities to Disabled People

 It was a unique project that socialized people with disabilities through IT education.
 As a result of the project, a community of learners with an immersive environment was created.
 Six project graduates, including the contest winner were offered IT jobs!

 As for the Global Sourcing Leadership Summit, it was held in Sophia, Bulgaria.
 Rosen Plevneliev, President of Bulgaria, opened the summit.
 After Bulgaria was selected the Outsourcing Destination of the Year in 2015, a letter of the Bulgarian President came to Kerry Hallard, NOA and EOA CEO.
 He invited the association to organize the 2016 summit and awards in Sofia.
 It goes without saying the invitation was accepted.

-Bulgaria boasts the same competitive advantages as Belarus or Czech Republic.
 President Plevneliev mentioned qualified resources and political stability, calling Bulgaria “an island of stability” in Europe.
 People of different religions and politics co-exist in the country.

 Kerry, now the CEO of GSA, announced that after 29 years the NOA brand stopped its existence and the NOA was transformed to the Global Sourcing Association (GSA).
 The new association signed cooperation agreements with Russian and Chinese outsourcing associations and adopted its Global Sourcing Standard.

 The most popular discussion topics at the summit were gender equality, robotic process automation (RPA), digital technologies, and the meaning of Brexit for the European sourcing market.